platocrat/personality-lab/README.md

 1. Specify a key-pair which is used later for remotely SSH'ing in to the EC2 instance from your machine.
 2. Make sure to select `Create a new key pair` whenever you launch a new instance; otherwise, you risk getting confused when you use the same key for more than one EC2 instance, and you have to manage the keys in the appropriate SSH configuration files (e.g. `.ssh`, `authorized_hosts`, `known_hosts` etc.).

+Save the generated `.pem` file at the top-most level of the directory of the local GitHub repository.
+You will use this to `ssh` into the remote EC2 instance later, both locally within your own machine and remotely through GitHub Actions CI/CD scripts.

 ### 2.4.
 Network Settings